 Running Comfy in the courthouse has been a great experience for our team, and a great opportunity for us to show how Comfy works within a traditional office environment with stringent security constraints.
 Some of the most rewarding moments we've had as a team have been at this Federal building, because getting Comfy has meant fixing a problem that employees and visitors have been coping with for decades!

-The full 80-page report is available for public download on the GSA website and the 4-page executive summary is available on our Resources page.
+The full 80-page report is available for public download on the GSA website and the 4-page executive summary is available here.